danog/MadelineProtoDocs/docs/API_docs/methods/messages.sendBotRequestedPeer.md

-Send a chosen peer, as requested by a [keyboardButtonRequestPeer](../constructors/keyboardButtonRequestPeer.html) button.
+Send one or more chosen peers, as requested by a [keyboardButtonRequestPeer](../constructors/keyboardButtonRequestPeer.html) button.

 ### Parameters: